tanakat01/verify_reversi/README.md

 ./main
 ```

-## What does this program prove
+## What Can you prove with this program

-if the scores of 2587 positions in https://raw.githubusercontent.com/eukaryo/reversi-scripts/main/empty50_tasklist_edax_knowledge.csv are correct, the game value of the initial position of Othello game is draw (weakly solved).
+If the scores of 2587 positions in https://raw.githubusercontent.com/eukaryo/reversi-scripts/main/empty50_tasklist_edax_knowledge.csv are correct, the game value of the initial position of Othello game is draw (weakly solved).